leadpony/jsonp-test-suite/README.md

 This project provides a set of tests and benchmarks for implementations of [Java API for JSON Processing (JSR 374)].

+## JSON-P Test Suite

+The latest test results of Reference implementation and Apache Johnzon are available in [JSON-P Test Suite Reports].

 ## Copyright Notice
 Copyright &copy; 2019 JSON-P Test Suite Authors.
 This software is licensed under [Apache License, Versions 2.0][Apache 2.0 License].